andreish/arniadb-manager-server/README.md

 3. Execute the configure script.

 	```
-	./configure --prefix=$CUBRID
+	./configure --prefix=$ARNIADB
 	```

-	- `--prefix=$CUBRID` : It specifies a directory to be installed.
+	- `--prefix=$ARNIADB` : It specifies a directory to be installed.
     - `--enable-debug` : Used to enable debug mode.
-	- `--enable-64bit` : Used to build in a 64-bit environment since supporting 64-bit from CUBRID 2008 R2.0 or higher.
+	- `--enable-64bit` : Used to build in a 64-bit environment since supporting 64-bit from ARNIADB 2008 R2.0 or higher.

 4. Build by using make.